 Creating a new App ID

-Now that you understand the big picture, go ahead and configure the sample app’s App ID and app record.
-Log in to the developer portal and click Certificates, Identifiers & Profiles in the sidebar.
+Now that you understand the big picture, configure the sample app’s App ID and app record.
+Log in to the developer portal and click Certificates, Identifiers & Profiles in the left-hand sidebar.

 Creating a new app record